Skip to main content

 Not included within the definition of "new discharge" are new or expanded discharges of BCCs from a publicly owned treatment works when such discharges are necessary to prevent a public health threat to the community (e.g., a situation where a community with failing septic systems is connected to a POTW to avert a potential public health threat from these failing systems).
 These and all other discharges of BCCs are defined as existing discharges.

-(67) "Nonpoint source" means any source of pollutants other than those defined as point sources.
+(72) "Nonpoint source" means any source of pollutants other than those defined or designated as point sources.

-(74) "Pollution prevention alternatives assessment" means an analysis that identifies any cost-effective pollution prevention alternatives and techniques that are available to the discharger, and that would reduce the extent to which the increased loading results in a lowering of water quality.
-A pollution prevention alternatives analysis shall demonstrate a good faith effort by the discharger to review equipment or technology modifications, process or procedure modifications, reformulation or redesign of products, substitution of raw materials and improvements to housekeeping.
-The discharger is not required to implement a pollution prevention alternative if it is not technically or economically feasible.
+(79) "Pollution prevention alternatives assessment" means an analysis that identifies any cost-effective pollution prevention alternatives and techniques that are available to the discharger, and that would reduce the extent to which the increased loading results in a lowering of water quality.
+A pollution prevention alternatives analysis demonstrates a good faith effort by the discharger to review equipment or technology modifications, process or procedure modifications, reformulation or redesign of products, substitution of raw materials and improvements to housekeeping.
+The discharger will not need to implement a pollution prevention alternative if it is not technically or economically feasible.

 (a) Species that are particularly vulnerable to the existing or proposed environmental impact in question.